 There have also been several other positive outcomes from Project Day One.
 Marian is a heavily athlete-enrolled school, and has several robust programs that have identifiable leaders.
-The Night Quest process has allowed them to develop very good working relationships with those individuals who influence known groups of students.
+The Knight Quest process has allowed them to develop very good working relationships with those individuals who influence known groups of students.

 Project Day One was also helpful in identifying and cultivating greater bench strength in all service areas.
 Now, each semester there is staff training on a topic that is pertinent to all service team members, and directors feel very confident in their B team.